 You can find it all in New York City.
 Broadway has the over-the-top musicals featuring the faces and monikers that grace flashing marquees.
 Off-Broadway brings you emerging productions and aspiring stars.
 And then there are the theaters that exist somewhere beyond the bright lights but are every bit as worthy of your interest.
 Yes, there is nothing like the theater experience in NYC.
 Whether you are interested in a production on Broadway, Off-Broadway or somewhere beyond, you are going to want to do New York City right.
-Here are five tips to enjoying the theater…NYC-style:
+Here are five tips for attending a Broadway show in NYC:

 First, the good news: You’ll always be able to get theater tickets.
 After all, there are hundreds of productions taking place every night all over town.
 The not-so-good news is that tickets for long-running or white-hot shows can be hard to come by.
 But they are still out there.
 If you are able, purchasing tickets weeks or months in advance is your best bet.
 Otherwise, shoot for a mid-week show.
 And if that is not an option, stop by a TKTS Discount Booth for last-minute, day-of offerings, which are often surprisingly plentiful and deeply discounted.

 Surprisingly, there is no dress code for Broadway shows.
 During the summer months, it is not uncommon to see people in shorts and even T-shirts.
 Comfort is an important factor, especially if you are going to be standing in line or watching from standing-room seats.
 Make sure you are wearing the right shoes.
 What you decide to wear might also be determined by where you plan to do your pre- or post-show dining.